Another low voter turnout at the local body elections has renewed calls for online voting and a dedicated voting day.

 Upston is not opposed to online voting in principle but did not agree with the view it would improve participation levels, even among young people.

-Turnout was affected by factors such as the complexity of different voting systems and high-profile mayoral campaigns, she said.
+factors such as the complexity of different voting systems and high-profile mayoral campaigns, she said.

 "The online voting trial was never about increasing participation," Upston said.